cbrinicombe13/addressbook/README.md

 delete.php allows you to delete entries from the JSON by first/last name.
 Will not delete anything if JSON is empty as no entries will be found.
 Handles issues with deleting last entry in JSON whereby the nesting acharcters '[]' are left in the file.
 Will tell the user if the entry they are trying to delete cannot be found.

-view.php allows you to view the entrie book in a table format by decoding the JSON.
+view.php allows you to view the entrie book using AJAX.
+This will help the app scale but now an issue could be latency. view.js provides the JS needed for the AJAX here.

 Founation 6 was used for a more responsive design.

-Now looking at AJAX and javascript to access the JSON.
+TODO:

+Use AJAX for more common functions in the app.